Stencyl/stencylpedia/block-reference/scene/actors.md

 ![actors-in-group](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/0%20-%20Actors/actors-in-group.png)

 Loops over all actors inside the specified Actor Group (whether on or off screen).
-Use the embedded `member of group` block to refer to each actor.
+Use the embedded `actor of group` block to refer to each actor.

 ```
 for(actorInGroup in [ACTOR GROUP].list) {